Mayflower400: why the Puritans had to leave England

 Stephen: For me, the real story is this underground movement in England that was driven eventually to the Mayflower, the ship that sailed to New England.
 But it was an awful lot of work just to get to that point and, as I said earlier, the Mayflower was actually their fourth attempt at settling in North America.

-You have to remember that they were based in the Netherlands and so they had to send people to England to try and sort all these things out, like getting permission, getting land etc. But there was all the paperwork to sort out and of course they had to be very subtle about it; they wanted to be honest in their witness but at the same time not let on how radical they were, because they wanted the government's support in joining the settlement in Virginia.
+You have to remember that they were based in the Netherlands and so they had to send people to England to try and sort all these things out, like getting permission, getting land etc. There was all the paperwork to sort out and of course they had to be very subtle about it; they wanted to be honest in their witness but at the same time not let on how radical they were, because they wanted the government's support in joining the settlement in Virginia.
 This settlement was already established; if they had landed there as originally intended, they would have been joining an officially recognised colonial enterprise.

 It was by accident and bad weather that they ended up in New England, where there was no English settlement at all and they just had to work it out for themselves.
 That's why they were so independent and have gone down in American history, because it wasn't an English government enterprise; it was the real Puritan spirit.
 They were out there on their own.